Skipab2/skipab2.github.io/landing.md

 ---
 title: Hobbies & Interests
 layout: landing
-description: Life is not the amount of breaths you take it's the moments that take your breath away
+description: Life is not the amount of breaths you take.
+It's the moments that take your breath away
 image: assets/images/pic07.jpg
 nav-menu: true
 ---